blindbitbtc/.github/README.md

-# .github
-Profile Data for BlindBit
+# BlindBit

+BlindBit is a suite of software for (almost) all things Silent Payments.

+More info coming soon.